fred-drake/infrastructure/README.md

 `applications_service.yml` applies all of the service applications onto the Kubernetes cluster.
 When re-building the cluster, I will wait for `applications_core.yml` to finish deployments before executing this.

-`backup.yml` is currently experimental.
-See the Backups section below.
 #### Others

 `dhcp_update.yml` and `dns_update.yml` are run to sync DHCP and DNS with Netbox.
 See the Netbox Integration section below for more.